 The original R5 was heavier than all but one of these test configurations.
 R-series kites are unusual (for my deltas) in that they fly with heavy frames.
 Usually heavy frame parts on deltas make them less stable, prone to diving (or worse), and hard to land.
-Conversely, very light deltas can tend to float when you let out line.
-They can then refuse to respond to control inputs, even after taking up the slack, and they might not want to level out when you want them to.
+Conversely, very light deltas can tend to float about randomly like falling leaves when you let out line, refusing to respond to control inputs, even after taking up the slack, and then won't level out when you want them to.
 This next kite was like that.

 Very light deltas are wonderful for flying in the lightest of winds, but, because they can also be quirky, they are somewhat specialized.
-This Little Bear is Icarex P-31 with a very light frame which included a 4mm carbon tube center spine.
+An experimental Little Bear in Icarex P-31 (31 grams per square meter) with a very light frame including a super-light 4mm carbon tube center spine.
 The kite was as light as possible, but it was stubborn.
-It would turn downwind like any delta, but unfortunately it refused to turn back around when the line was tugged.
-It would just carry on sailing off on its own, nose down, until it felt like turning or, more accurately, coincidentally got turned by a chance ground wind.
+It would turn downwind like any delta, but unfortunately would refuse to turn back around when the line was tugged!
+It would just drift off on its own, nose down, until it felt like turning or, more accurately, coincidentally got turned by a chance ground wind.

 The spreader is already as light as practicable.
 There are but few options.
 The cure is to increase the weight of the center spine without impinging on its light wind credentials.
 It now responds, though somewhat reluctantly, to control inputs.
-The only remaining alternative would be to put a regular Little Bear spine in, but that's just a bit too boring.
+The only remaining alternative would be to put a regular Little Bear spine in.

 We have recently compared the XFS's flying qualities with fiberglass and carbon tube center spines (they used to be wood dowel).
 These are probably the first XFS Deltas we've flown since 1992 or 1993.